rackerlabs/support-how-to/content/general/rackspace-account-invoice.md

 -   **RES_ID** - Unique resource ID
 -   **RES_NAME** - Customer-provided resource name
--   **ATTRIBUTE 1** - Resource attribute; for Cloud Servers, this provides the Flavor Name
+-   **ATTRIBUTE 1** - Resource attribute; for Cloud Servers, this value is the Flavor Name
--   **ATTRIBUTE 2** - Resource attribute; for Cloud Servers, this provides the Option Name
+-   **ATTRIBUTE 2** - Resource attribute; for Cloud Servers, this values is the Option Name